 - The Pokémon attacks Eruption, Lava Plume and Earth Power: Two are Fire-type attacks; one is Ground-type.

 - The Pokémon Magmar is vaguely man-shaped, and is made of fire and magma.

-- And the Pokémon Camerupt is a camel with two volcanoes as its humps.
+- The Pokémon Camerupt is a camel with two volcanoes as its humps.
 Needless to say, it can learn all three mentioned attacks.

-- Groudon also kind of has this theme going on, even though it's a pure Ground-type (It gains a fire typing when it undergoes primal reversion).
+- Groudon has this theme going on as well, even though it's normally a pure Ground-type (It gains a fire typing when it undergoes primal reversion).
 It's associated with land and the expansion of continents, thus, volcanic eruptions (its starting moveset when you capture it includes Eruption).

 - Magcargo might be the best example - being of the Fire/Rock typing, it's a snail made of magma.

 - In some of the Ratchet & Clank games, one of the weapons is a Lava Gun.
 However, when upgraded it becomes a Meteor Gun or in some games a Liquid Nitrogen Gun.

 - In Dissidia: Final Fantasy and its prequen Dissidia 012, Chaos and his One-Winged Angel form Feral Chaos use a lot of fire attacks with a visual theme closer to lava and magma than the fire attacks of other characters, such as fireballs that appear to be meteors wreathed in flame, and summoning plumes of fire from the ground.

 - A few such enemies can be encountered in Fire Mountain in MOTHER 3, such as Magman◊ (a sentient mini-volcano that can generate Pyreflies), and Mrs. Lava◊ (a blob of lava that looks like an old woman, and has high-level fire attacks).